Introduction

 scope

-Add the scopes assigned to your app during registration.
+Add the itwin-platform scope assigned to your app during registration.
+When requesting a refresh token, include the scope offline_access.
 Separate multiple scopes with a space.
 Your end user will consent to the app accessing this information on their behalf during the login process.
-When requesting a refresh token, include the scope offline_access.
-For all other scopes, check the reference documentation for each respective API.

 state